jur1st/darkolabs.io/content/emc2/timeline-sonnet-35.md

 ---
 title: EMC-2 Timeline
-subtitle: A rough timeline of events depicted in the EMC-2 Data Set
+subtitle: A timeline of events from the EMC-2 Set created by Claude 3.5 Sonnet
 author: John Benson
 author-url: "https:john-benson.com"
 date: 2024-09-12